 All grant recipients are required to acknowledge the support of the NSW Government in their annual reports for the period in which funding is received.
 You may also be required to fix signage, appropriate to the completed project.
 Obligations and details of any signage required will be included as part of your Funding Agreement for the project.

-Organisations are also encouraged to involve their Local Member of Parliament in any launches, openings and media announcements about the facilities that have received funding through the Community Building Partnership program.
+Organisations are encouraged to involve their State Member of Parliament in any launches, openings and media announcements about the facilities that have received funding through the Community Building Partnership program.

 How long do we have to start and complete the project?

 - You should be ready to commence your project or seek planning approval by early 2017.

 - If planning approval is required and has not been obtained, development consent should be secured by 30 September 2017.

 - The project should be completed by 31 March 2018.

 Organisations applying for funding via this program are required to have a minimum Public Liability Insurance cover of $5m where capital works are being undertaken.
 It is the responsibility of the applicant organisation to ensure that it has appropriate insurance coverage in place for the project works or activities, and its day to day operations.

 It is recommended, but not a condition of funding, that applicant organisations also have Personal Accident, Professional Indemnity and Directors and Officers Insurance.
 Organisations that employ staff are required to comply with relevant industrial relations and workplace health and safety requirements.

 11. GOVERNMENT POLICIES RELEVANT TO YOUR APPLICATION